 - The formal application is submitted by the Austrian research institution; all Austrian research institutions are eligible; there is no limit to the number of applications that can be submitted by a research institution.
 A research institution can thus submit several applications.

 - Establishment of research networks based on international standards through autonomous research concentration at a single university location

-- Building up of extremely productive, tightly interconnected research establishments for long-term and interdisciplinary3 work on complex research topics
+- Building up of extremely productive, tightly interconnected research establishments for long-term and multi-/interdisciplinary3 work on complex research topics

 - already available research potential